dimadeveatii/mongo-dot-notation/README.md

 > `$bit()`

 Performs a bitwise update of a field.
-Should be chained with the a logical operator.
+Should be chained with a logical operator.

 **Example:**